FrugalX/lite-design-editor/README.md

 ## Fonts

 By default, only fonts supported by browsers are available in Lite Design Editor.
-However, the editor also provides limited support for custom fonts.
+However, the editor also provides limited support for Google fonts.
 When importing a JSON file, the editor parses it to identify custom fonts, and the required Google Fonts are dynamically loaded and added to the dropdown menu for font family selection.

 ## Getting Started